a-blondel/mohh2-server/README.md

 Everything to know is in the [Wiki](https://github.com/a-blondel/mohh2-server/wiki)
 It contains :
-- Generic info about the game (weapons, maps,...)
+- Generic info about the games (weapons, maps,...)
 - Technical knowledge (packet capture, ...)

 ## Development Status